Looking for the best attractions, activities, and things to do in Kona, Hawaii?

 The water here is quite clear, and you can see a variety of fish and sea turtles too.
 You might even see some whales!
 The waves are sometimes strong, so be careful.

 There is a parking lot, showers, and restrooms here.
 There is no food nearby, so bring your own.
 There might be an occasional food truck.
-Also, there is no shade on this beach, so avoid very hot afternoons.
+Also, this beach has no shade, so avoid very hot afternoons.
 Bring an umbrella!

 Visiting Maniniʻowali Beach is one of the free Kona attractions.